Eniti-Codes/Dad-bot/README.md

 # Dad-bot
-Are you looking for a funny, entertaining and easy to host bot?
+Are you looking for a funny, entertaining, and easy to host bot?
 Well you found them.
-Dad bot is one of the best interactive bots for Discord developed by one developer.
-Me and made Discord JS version 11.4.2 Just follow the instructions provided underneath!
+Dad bot is one of the best interactive bots for Discord.
+Dveloped by one developer. made in Discord JS version 11.4.2 Just follow the instructions provided underneath!

 # Getting Started!